derikb/character-sheet-app/README.md

 ## Contributors

 I'd be happy to accept feature requests, bug reports, and pull requests via the github repository.
-There is an eslint config file for javascript style, which can be run on the code via ```npm run eslint:js``` Run ```npm run build``` to concat/uglify the source files.
+There is an eslint config file for javascript style, which can be run on the code via ```npm run eslint:js``` (or just in your IDE).
+Run ```npm run build``` to concat/uglify the source files (Note: make sure you run ```npm i``` so you have the appropriate packages installed if you are editing css).

+Conventional Changelog is installed for commit messages.
+Standard Version is used for releases, changelogs, etc.

 ## License